What Creditors Cannot Take in Florida

 Social Security and Federal Benefits

-Social Security benefits receive absolute federal protection from private creditor garnishment under 42 U.S.C. § 407.
-The protection applies regardless of the amount.
-Banks must automatically protect two months of directly deposited Social Security funds under 31 CFR Part 212, even without a claim of exemption filing.
+Social Security benefits receive absolute federal protection from private creditor garnishment.
+The governing statute, 42 U.S.C. § 407, applies regardless of the amount.
+Banks must automatically protect two months of directly deposited Social Security funds under federal regulation, even without a claim of exemption filing.

-Supplemental Security Income, veterans’ benefits, workers’ compensation, disability income, and unemployment compensation are each independently exempt.
-These protections are federal or statutory and cannot be waived.
+Supplemental Security Income, veterans’ benefits, workers’ compensation, disability income, and unemployment compensation are each independently exempt under separate federal and state statutes.
+These protections cannot be waived.

-Florida’s personal property exemption (§ 222.25) shields up to $1,000 in personal property and a motor vehicle worth up to $5,000.
-A debtor who does not claim a homestead exemption can claim an additional $4,000 in personal property, raising the total to $5,000 plus the vehicle exemption.
+Florida’s personal property exemption shields up to $1,000 in personal property from creditor seizure.
+The exemption is constitutional, found in Article X, § 4.
+A person who does not claim a homestead exemption can claim an additional $4,000 in personal property under § 222.25(4), raising the total to $5,000.

 These are among the lowest personal property exemptions in the country.
-A vehicle worth more than $1,000 is exposed to the extent it exceeds the cap.
 Jewelry, electronics, collectibles, and other personal property above the exemption thresholds are reachable by creditors.

-Non-homestead real estate, including rental properties, vacation homes, and undeveloped land, can be liened and sold to satisfy a judgment.
-Taxable brokerage and investment accounts that are not held inside a retirement vehicle or annuity are fully exposed.
+Florida’s exemption system is among the strongest in the country, but it leaves several categories of wealth exposed.
+Non-homestead real estate—including rental properties, vacation homes, and undeveloped land—can be liened and sold to satisfy a judgment.
+Taxable brokerage and investment accounts held outside a retirement vehicle or annuity are fully exposed.
 Bank account balances that exceed traceable exempt deposits are subject to garnishment.

 Business interests in single-member LLCs face particular risk.
 A bankruptcy trustee can exercise management control and liquidate the assets.
 Multi-member LLCs with charging order protection provide stronger shielding, but only if the operating agreement and membership structure are properly maintained.